ARTICLE CATEGORIES

 Immune-Boosting Matcha Latte Variation

-I love drinking this variation when a few “yucks” are going around!
-For this recipe, you will add two drops of our Immune-Boosting Blend to the latte.
-Here’s the essential oil blend recipe.
+I love drinking this variation as part of our cold and flu prevention protocol!
+For this recipe, add two drops of our Immune-Boosting Essential Oil Blend to the latte.
+Here’s the recipe:

 Immune-Boosting Essential Oil Blend: